 7. When the cake is done, let it cool for about 10 min. while you whip up the frosting (recipe below).

-1 c. coconut oil (or butter if you’d like)
+1 c. softened butter or coconut oil

-1/3 c. cacao powder (cocoa powder will work too) (this makes a very rich, dark-chocolate tasting frosting, you may want to cut back on the amount)
+1/3 c. cacao powder (cocoa powder will work too)

 1 t. vanilla extract